COMPUTER INFORMATION TECHNOLOGY

 24 hours of 400-level CIT electives

 Because of transferring credits and WKU-O course offerings, the length of time to finish this program differs for each student.
 It is important to meet with a WKU-O advisor as soon as possible.
 Bring an unofficial copy of transcripts from all previously attended colleges and/or universities.
 It is also important to determine your availability to take courses: part-time, full-time, summer term.
+Program does not include General Education requirements.

 Application for Graduation (available on TopNet under student records)